-To comply with TBR policy and the IIA Standards, a written audit report should include a cover letter to the chief executive of the institution, executive summary, objectives, scope, results, and when applicable, recommendations and action plans.
+To comply with TBR policy and the IIA Standards, a written audit report should include a cover letter, executive summary, objectives, scope, results, and when applicable, recommendations and action plans.
 Other sections that may be considered for inclusion in the report are title page, transmittal letter, table of contents, background/introduction, prior audit results, observations or opportunities for improvement, exhibits, and best practices.
 Below is a brief description of these sections.

 - 1. Title Page The title page should include institution, title and audit period or the last date of testwork.
-The title should be descriptive of the area reviewed and should be the same or similar to that listed on the annual audit plan. - Cover Letter A signed cover letter must be included in the report.
+The title should be descriptive of the area reviewed and should be the same or similar to that listed on the annual audit plan. - 2.
+Cover Letter A signed cover letter must be included in the report.
 Per the IIA Practice Advisory 2410-1, Communication Criteria, "The term 'signed' means that the authorized internal auditor's name is manually or electronically signed in the report or on a cover letter."
 It further states, "If engagement reports are distributed by electronic means, a signed version of the report should be kept on file by the internal audit activity."
 The cover letter should be dated the date the report is released. - 3.
-Transmittal Letter A transmittal letter may be prepared that conveys the report from the institution's chief executive or internal audit director to the Director of System-wide Internal Audit, but is not part of the report. - 4.
+Transmittal Letter A transmittal letter may be prepared that conveys the report from the institutional President or Tennessee College of Applied Technology (TCAT) Director to the Chief Audit Executive, but is not part of the report. - 4.
 Table of Contents A table of contents will assist the reader and is recommended for long reports. - 5.
 Executive Summary The executive summary is a condensed representation of the completed audit report and should be a balanced summary of information in the report.
 It should be brief while relaying the significant issues as concisely as possible.
 An executive summary should include key staff person(s), auditor(s), summarized objectives, total questioned losses or total questioned costs, total recoveries or total repayments, summarized findings and/or observations, and an overall conclusion or assessment.
 The executive summary may also contain relevant background information and a summary of key observations, recommendations, and action plans.
 A sample executive summary is included as Appendix E.